GeorgiaCandler CountyBail & Release

 Being arrested for DUI in Candler, Georgia can be a frightening experience.
 One of the first things on your mind is likely, "How do I get out of jail?"
 The answer often lies in understanding the bail process.
 This guide provides clear, step-by-step information on how bail works in Candler County after a DUI arrest, helping you navigate the process and get back to your life.

 Bail is essentially a financial guarantee that you, the defendant, will appear in court as required.
 It's a way for the court to ensure you don't flee before your case is resolved.
-In Candler County, the bail process is overseen by the court and the Candler County Jail.
-After being arrested for DUI, you'll be taken to the jail for processing.
+In Candler County, after being arrested for DUI, you'll be taken to the Candler County Jail for processing.
 During this process, bail will be set, typically based on a pre-determined bail schedule and considering factors like your criminal history, the severity of the offense, and any potential flight risk.
 Remember, bail isn't a punishment; it's simply a mechanism to secure your appearance in court.

 Typical Bail Amounts for DUI